pixare40/Interactive-Commit/README.md

 **Transform your git commits with the soundtrack of your code**

-Interactive-Commit is a git hook that automatically appends your currently playing audio to commit messages, creating a rich narrative of your development journey. **Working solution for WSL2/Windows environments.**
+Interactive-Commit is a git hook that automatically appends your currently playing audio to commit messages, creating a rich narrative of your development journey. **Working solution for WSL2/Windows, Linux, and macOS environments.**

 https://github.com/user-attachments/assets/68d1fdcf-912b-4f60-a9b5-76ed94cf1d0e